galtproject/galtproject-docs/docs/applications/new-property.md

 Available actions:

-* #store() - anyone could store a contour and the highest point into SpaceGeoDataRegistry as a separate step
+* #store() - anyone can store a contour and the highest point into SpaceGeoDataRegistry as a separate step

 #### REJECTED (7)